rotherleague/Rother/_includes/rules/rules.md

 6. It shall be a breach of these Rules for a Player to:-
 1. Play for more than one Team in the same age group in the Competition in the same Playing Season without first being transferred.
 2. Having registered for one Club in the Competition, register for another Club in the Competition in that Playing Season, except if the provisions set out in Rule 18 (E)(iii) apply.
-3. Submit a signed registration form or submit a registration through WGS for registration that the Player had wilfully neglected to accurately or fully complete.
+3. Submit a signed registration form or submit a registration through the Player Registration System for registration that the Player had wilfully neglected to accurately or fully complete.

     Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.